List of Mobile Suit Gundam 00 characters: Gundam Meisters

-First seen in episode 9 of the first season, he was visiting the grave site of his family.
-Four years after the death of Neil Dylandy, Setsuna F Seiei recruits Neil's twin brother, Lyle, to become the new Lockon Stratos and pilot of the Cherudim Gundam and then Zabanya.
+First seen in episode 9 of the first season visiting the grave site of his family.
+Four years after the death of Neil Dylandy, Setsuna F. Seiei recruits Neil's twin brother, Lyle, to become the new Lockon Stratos and pilot of the Cherudim Gundam.
 He is shown to be easy-going like his brother, but continues to struggle with distinguishing himself from Neil.
-He becomes romantically interested in the Innovator Anew Returner until she is killed by Setsuna (as with all the Innovades designed for Ribbons Almark, Anew had a backdoor that allowed Ribbons to take over her mind, and would have killed Lyle).
+He becomes romantically interested in the Innovator Anew Returner until she is killed by Setsuna, who was protecting Lyle from her in a brainwashed state.
 Originally a double agent from the anti-government organization Katharon, Lyle leaves Katharon and becomes a full-time member of Celestial Being at the end of the second season.
 During the events of the movie, Lyle pilots the Gundam Zabanya during the fight with the ELS.
-While Dynames and Cherudim both have a sniping scope trigger, Zabanya doesn't, as the first two were designed with Neil's Sniping Style, while Lyle is more a "happy trigger" (despite the fact that his on-hit per shot ratio is incredibly high).
+While Dynames and Cherudim both have a sniping scope trigger, Zabanya doesn't, as the first two were designed with Neil's Sniping Style, while Lyle is more of a "happy trigger" (despite the fact that his on-hit per shot ratio is incredibly high).